 Debra Parmley is a multi genre author who has been traditionally and Indie published and now has her own boutique press, Belo Dia Publishing.
 Belo Dia is “Beautiful day,” in Portuguese.

-Debra is a multi genre hybrid author born in Columbus, Ohio and raised in Springfield, OH.
+Born in Columbus, Ohio and adopted at the age of she was raised in Springfield, Ohio.
 She has lived just outside Memphis, TN since 1997.
 Debra attended Marywood University in Scranton, PA and was the first student to win first place in two categories of the Delta Epsilon Sigma Beta Epsilon Chapter writing competition, in creative prose and in informal expository.
 Her poetry was published in literary journals while attending college.
 She holds a BA in English Literature.

 You can also listen to her live Internet radio show “Book Lights – shining a light on good books!” at 8:30pm EST on Tuesday evenings at Readersentertainment.com